Connecting Communities. Creating Opportunities.

 Code Nation hosts the first in-person event for New York City based Code Nation alums - building a foundation for an alum network and community in the city.

-Today, Code Nation has served 7,485 students in 97 schools and partnered with 145 companies across 3 regions: the Bay Area, Chicago, and New York.
+Today, Code Nation has served 7,485 students in 97 schools and partnered with 145 companies.
 We are building a movement to help more young people grow from tech lovers into tech leaders, with a focus on inspiring the next generation who will carry on the work of building a more inclusive industry and make technology that better serves everyone.